Sunday, January 22, 2012

 Trivia: This script was originally written for Woody Allen

-Burt Reynolds both stars in and directs 1978's The End, a comedy about death, and though he does a fine job in the lead role, its the film's supporting cast that truly stands out.
+Burt Reynolds both stars in and directs 1978's The End, a comedy about death, and while the legendary actor does a fine job as the lead, it's the film's supporting cast that truly stands out.

 No comments: